zeke/devcenter-scraper/content/md/regions.md

 $ git push heroku master
 ```

+## Dynos

 [One-off dynos](https://devcenter.heroku.com/articles/one-off-dynos) are also run in the region where the app was created.
 This is also true of secondary services such as [Heroku Scheduler](https://addons.heroku.com/scheduler) that provision one-off dynos to execute jobs.

+[PX dynos](https://devcenter.heroku.com/articles/dyno-size) are not available in the EU region.

 ## Custom domains